WWE Rumors: After The ‘Superstar Shakeup’ And Fan Petition, Braun Strowman Is Set For A Huge Push

 The WWE network is going through a period of evolution, and this week’s events have made Braun Strowman’s future a lot clearer.
-As previously reported in the Inquisitr, WrestleMania 33 saw the passing of the WWE torch to a new generation of stars.
+As previously reported by the Inquisitr, WrestleMania 33 saw the passing of the WWE torch to a new generation of stars.
 WrestleMania victories by Roman Reigns, AJ Styles and Seth Rollins, over The Undertaker, Shane McMahon and Triple H respectively, effectively put the WWE’s future into the hands of relatively new faces.
 In a sense those victories were just the beginning.
 On the post-WrestleMania edition of Monday Night Raw, Vince McMahon surprised us by announcing the WWE’s “superstar shakeup.”

-Many in the WWE universe will remember that Braun Strowman got caught up in the WrestleMania build up between Roman Reigns and The Undertaker.
-Strowman and the Taker went eyeball to eyeball, until Strowman went slinking out of the squared-circle.
-Many wondered if that segment was the first move to setup Braun Strowman vs. The Undertaker at a future PPV event.
+Many in the WWE universe will remember that Braun Strowman got caught up in the WrestleMania build-up between Roman Reigns and The Undertaker.
+Strowman and the Taker went eyeball to eyeball until Strowman went slinking out of the squared-circle.
+Many wondered if that segment was the first move to set up Braun Strowman vs. The Undertaker at a future PPV event.
 The Undertaker’s retirement at WrestleMania 33 appears to have killed that buzz, but where does that leave Strowman?

 Most people would agree that when the WWE makes major changes, they tend to draw things out to establish new feuds and rivalries over a period of weeks and months.
 The “superstar shakeup” has largely been delivered after this week’s Monday Night Raw and SmackDown Live editions.
 Plenty of high-profile superstars have moved brands, but the shakeup is just as interesting for what was left untouched.